640 South State StreetDover, Delaware 19901

 When you have completed the recovery period, you may be returned to your hospital room or discharged to your home.
 If this procedure was done as an outpatient, plan to have another person drive you home.

 Once home, check the injection site for bleeding.
 A small bruise is normal, as is an occasional drop of blood at the site.

 If the groin or arm was used, you should monitor the leg or arm for changes in temperature or color, pain, numbness, tingling, or loss of function of the limb.

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your doctor may give you other instructions after the procedure, depending on your situation.